wp-plugins/resources-review/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FKZA4E6LYDU6W
 Requires at least: 4.0
 Tested up to: 4.1.2
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Adds a custom post type called resources that includes the functionality to review each resource and a calculated star rating based on your unique sections.
+Plugin to add a custom post type called resources that includes the functionality to review each resource and a calculated star rating.

 == Description ==
 The Resources Review is a simple to use plugin that adds a custom post type called resources.
 It includes the functionality to review each resource.
 The reviews can be broken down into sections to provide a more detailed review.
 Each section has the ability to add a star rating which is then calculated to provide an overall rating based on all the sections.